kakaoenterprise/JORLDY/README.md

 ## :exclamation:Notification

 Currently, JORLDY is pre-release version.
-It only supports Linux OS, but you can use JORLDY with **Docker** on Windows and Mac.
+It only supports Linux OS, but you can use JORLDY with **Docker** on Windows and Mac (In WSL, there is an issue with the algorithm using the target network.).
 Running on a local environment in Windows and Mac will be supported soon.

 ## :arrow_down: Installation